geonetwork/core-doc-sources/eng/developer/source/schemaPlugins/index.rst

     <gmd:CI_RoleCode codeList="http://www.isotc211.org/2005/resources/Codelist/gmxCodelists.xml#CI_RoleCode" codeListValue="custodian">custodian</gmd:CI_RoleCode>
   </gmd:role>

-Templates for handling these elements are in the iso19139 presentation XSLT `INSTALL_DIR/web/geonetwork/xml/schemas/iso19139/present/metadata-iso19139.xsl`.
+Templates for handling these elements are in the iso19139 presentation XSLT ``GEONETWORK_DATA_DIR/schema_plugins/iso19139/present/metadata-iso19139.xsl``.
 These templates use the name of the element (eg. gmd:CI_RoleCode) and the codelist XPath (eg. /root/gui/schemas/iso19139/codelists) to build select list/drop down menus when editing and to display a full description when viewing.
 See templates near the template named 'iso19139Codelist'.
 These templates can handle the extended codelists for any profile because they:

 - match on any element that has a child element with attribute codeList
 - use the schema name in the codelists XPath
 - fall back to the base iso19139 schema if the profile codelist doesn't have the required codelist

-However, if you don't need localized codelists, it is often easier and more direct to extract codelists directly from the gmxCodelists.xml file.
+However, if you don't need localized codelists, it is often easier and more direct to extract codelists directly from the ``gmxCodelists.xml`` file.
 This is in fact the solution that has been adopted for the MCP.
-The gmxCodelists.xml file is included in the presentation xslt for the MCP using a statement like:
+The ``gmxCodelists.xml`` file is included in the presentation xslt for the MCP using a statement like:

 ::

 	<xsl:variable name="codelistsmcp"
 	              select="document('../schema/resources/Codelist/gmxCodelists.xml')"/>

-Check the codelists handling templates in metadata-iso19139.mcp.xsl to see how this works.
+Check the codelist handling templates in ``metadata-iso19139.mcp.xsl`` to see how this works.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 An alternative XSLT design for profiles